Guides

 What Tangem Pay does

-• Adds a payment account directly inside the Tangem app
+• Adds a dedicated payment account inside the Tangem app

-• Provides a virtual Visa card for spending
+• Issues a virtual Visa card after onboarding

-• Supports native USDC on Polygon at launch
+• Uses native USDC on Polygon as the main funding rail

 What to check before using it